Utah Valley University Parking Services - Frequently Asked Questions (FAQ) and New

 Per campus administration we cannot set a limit on the amount of these permits we

-that you arrive to school at least 45 minutes before class starts to give time for
+arrive at least 45 minutes before class starts to give time for obtaining a stall

 - Why do I have to pay for a permit when I already pay tuition?
 Parking Services is a fully self funded operation at the UVU campus.
 None of your